Guide: 10 Lesser Known Methods to Reduce Software Development Cost

-Our empirical observations since a decade in the software development industry suggest that key to a successful software development project is No Surprises.
+Our empirical observations for a decade in the software development industry suggest that the key to a successful software development project is no surprises.

 In software development, any deviation from the original plan for unexpected reasons means an added effort to materialize the “planned outcome”.
 And since everything in software development has a cost associated with it, such effort could easily lead to budget overruns.